Better Diameter Algorithms for Bounded VC-dimension Graphs and Geometric Intersection Graphs: Diameter testing for implicit graphs

 \section{Diameter testing for implicit graphs}

 In this section, we consider the diameter problem for graphs of bounded distance VC-dimension that admit implicit representations.
-We propose a diameter testing algorithm that relies on existence of a certain data structure, but is independent of the number of edges.
-In particular, the required data structure operations can be nicely interpreted for some geometric intersection graphs.
-In Section \ref{sec:squares}, we show that the proposed data structure can be implemented for unit square intersection graphs.
-We later generalize this result to convex polygons.
+We propose a diameter testing algorithm that relies on the existence of a certain data structure, but is independent of the number of edges.
+In particular, this framework can be applied for geometric intersection graphs.
+In Section \ref{sec:squares} we show an implementation for unit squares.
+Please refer to Appendix \ref{appendix:omitted} for a generalization for arbitrary convex polygons.